rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-0-tag-soup-no-doctree.md

                                 |-l---|
 ```

-As can be seen above, the scopes defined by the pairs of tags of a document,
+As visualized above, the scopes defined by the pairs of tags of a document,
 written while traversing a document tree in pre-order, are either disjoint
-exor related (**DI-RE**).
+ex-or related (**DI-RE**).
 That is, there is no pair of tags such that the
 corresponding scopes overlap each other.

-Note that the tag soup of a document does not define any of the edges of the
-document tree.
-These are encoded in the relationships between the scopes of
-each node.

 Due to the above, **the tag soup of a document encodes a hierarchy of scopes**,
 defined based on a sequence of start-tags and end-tags.
-Because of that, the
+That is because none
+of the edges of a document tree are actual elements in its tag soup.
+That is
+because these are encoded into the relationships between the scopes.
+The tag
-tag soup of a document does not define a document tree.
+soup of a document tree does therefore not define a document tree.

 Instead, a tag soup defines a hierarchy of scopes that corresponds with a
 document tree.
 One must therefore keep in mind that a tag soup effectively